- Public Works Department

-The city encourages residents to remove buckthorn from their yards.
-By leaving it in your yard, particularly the female, berry-producing plants, there is a greater chance of it spreading through your neighborhood.
+The city encourages residents to remove buckthorn from their property.
+By leaving it in your yard, particularly the female, berry-producing plants, there is a greater chance of it spreading.

 Small seedlings can be removed by hand or by using a hoe.
-For larger shrubs up to 2.5" in diameter, a weed wrench is available for use through the city.
-Call 651-730-2740 to reserve.
+For larger shrubs up to 2.5 inches in diameter, a weed wrench is available for use through the city.
+Please call 651-730-2740 to reserve a wrench.

 Annual Buckthorn Curbside Collection Program

-The pickup will be restricted to buckthorn only.
+- The pickup is restricted to only buckthorn.

 - Piles should be no larger than 3.5 feet high, 3.5 feet wide, and up to 20 feet in length